Punjabi Hindus: 1947 Partition

-Approximately 3 million Punjabi Hindus migrated from West Punjab and North-West Frontier Province (present-day Pakistan) to East Punjab and Delhi (present-day India) during the Partition.
+Approximately 3 million Punjabi Hindus migrated from West Punjab and North-West Frontier Province (present-day Pakistan) to East Punjab and Delhi (present-day India) during the partition of India.

 This split the former British province of Punjab between the Dominion of India and the Dominion of Pakistan.
 The mostly Muslim western part of the province became Pakistan's Punjab province; the mostly Sikh and Hindu eastern part became India's East Punjab state (later divided into the new states of Punjab, Haryana and Himachal Pradesh).
-Many Hindus and Sikhs lived in the west, and many Muslims lived in the east, and the fears of all such minorities were so great that the Partition saw many people displaced and much intercommunal violence.
+Many Hindus and Sikhs lived in the west, and many Muslims lived in the east, and the fears of all such minorities were so great that the partition saw many people displaced and much intercommunal violence.
 Some have described the violence in Punjab as a retributive genocide.

 The newly formed governments had not anticipated, and were completely unequipped for, a two-way migration of such staggering magnitude, and massive violence and slaughter occurred on both sides of the new India-Pakistan border.
 Estimates of the number of deaths vary, with low estimates at 200,000 and high estimates at 2,000,000.
 The worst case of violence among all regions is concluded to have taken place in Punjab.
+These Punjabi Hindu refugees from West Punjab settled in East Punjab, Delhi, or Mumbai.

 Punjabi Suba and trifurcation of Punjab

-After the Partition, Sikh leaders and political parties demanded a "Punjabi Suba" (Punjabi Province) where Punjabi language written in the Gurumukhi script would be the language of the state in North India.
+After the partition, Sikh leaders, such as Master Tara Singh, and political parties demanded a "Punjabi Suba" (Punjabi Province) where Punjabi language written in the Gurumukhi script would be the language of the state in northern India.
+Language-politics would characterise the associated developments.
+Punjabi Hindus affiliated to the Arya Samaj and Jana Sangh believed it was a political/religious movement (an attempt to establish a Sikh theocratic state under the guise of creating a Punjabi-speaking state) rather than a linguistic one and instead advocated for Maha Punjab despite language differences.
+The Punjabi Hindus recorded their mother-tongue as Hindi despite them actually speaking Punjabi or having Punjabi origins.

 At the instigation of the Arya Samaj, many Punjabi Hindus in present-day Ambala, Una, and Sirsa stated Hindi as their mother tongue in the censuses of 1951 and 1961.
 Some areas of the erstwhile East Punjab state where Hindi, Haryanvi, and Western Pahari-speaking Hindus formed the majority, became part of the newly created states of Haryana and Himachal Pradesh where Hindi was declared the state language.
 This was in contrast with the primarily Punjabi-speaking locals in some regions of the newly created states.
 A direct result of the trifurcation of East Punjab into three states made Punjab a Sikh-majority state in India.
-Today, Punjabi Hindus make up approximately 38.5% population of present Punjab State of India.